Lisalin5813010/Calculator-Django/readme.md

 #     Calculator-Django

-This is a simple Django project that can perform basic operations: an authorization system, a a alculator, a student table, chart dashboard and a todo-list.
+This project is a straightforward Django web application that uses MySQL as its database management system.
+It includes essential features such as an authorization system, a calculator, a student records table, a chart dashboard, and a to-do list.

 1. **Prerequisites**
    - `Django`